boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    The content of the RDATA in a response to a RESINFO RR type query is defined in
    {{key-val}}.
 If the resolver understands the RESINFO RR type, the RRSet in the Authority section MUST have exactly one record.
-The RESINFO in the Authority section reflects that the RESINFO is a property of the resolver and is not subject to recursive resolution.
+RESINFO is a property of the resolver and is not subject to recursive resolution.

    A DNS client can retrieve the resolver information using the RESINFO